 MISSOURI STATE BOARD OF HEALTH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH 1.
-PLACE OF DEATH (If nonresident give city or town and State) Length of residence in city or town where death occurred -How long in U.S., if of foreign birth?
-PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH 3.
-SEX SINGLE, MARRIED, WIDOWED OR 16.
-DATE OF DEATH (MONTH, DAY AND YEAR) DIVORCED (write the word) I HEREBY CERTIFY.
-That I attended deceased from SA.
-IF MARRIED, WIDOWED, OR DIVORCED mus the g Dale (OR) WIFE OF 6.
-DATE OF BIRTH (MONTH, DAY AND YEAR) Oe 1-22 -1859.
-THE CAUSE OF DEATH WAS AS FOLLOWS: 7.
-AGE Монтиз DAYS If LESS than 1 8.
-OCCUPATION OF DECEASED (a) Trade, profession, or perticular kind of work ... (b) General nature of industry.
-(SECONDARY) business, or establishment in which employed (or employer)..... (c) Name of employer 18.
+PLACE OF THE (a) Residence.
+No.....
+(Usual place of abode) (If nonresident give city or town and State) Length of residence in city or town where death occurred How long in U.S., if of foreign birth?
+PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH 3. -SEX SINGLE, MARRIED, WIDOWED OR 16.
+DATE OF DEATH (MONTH, DAY AND YEAR) CERTIFY, That I affended deceased from M.G.
+HUSBAND OF (OR) WIFE OF death occurred, on the date stated above, at........
+6. DATE OF BIRTH (MONTH, DAY AND YEAR) MONTHS 7.
+AGE DAYS If LESS than 1 8.
+OCCUPATION OF DECEASED (a) Trade, profession, or particular kind of work (b) General nature of industry, CONTRIBUTORY.....
+(SECONDARY) business, or establishment in which employed (or employer)....; (duration)......yrs. ,...... (c) Name of employer 18.
 WHERE WAS DISEASE CONTRACTED 9.
-BIRTHPLACE (CITY OR TOWN) .
-(STATE OR COUNTRY) DID AN OPERATION PRECEDE DEATHS ...
-DATE OF 10.
+BIRTHPLACE (CITY OR TOWN IF NOT AT PLACE OF DEATHS.
+(STATE OR COUNTRY) DID AN OPERATION PRECEDE DEATHS TO DATE OF 10.
 NAME OF FATHER 11.
-BIRTHPLACE OF FATHER (CITY OF State the DISEASE CAUSING DEATH, or in deaths from Violent Causes, state 13.
-BIRTHPLACE OF MOTHER (CITY OF (1) MEANS AND NATURE OF INJURY, and (2) whether ACCIDENTAL SUICIDAL OF (STATE OR COUNTRY) HOMICIDAL.
+BIRTHPLACE OF FATHER (CITY OR TOWN).....
+WHAT TEST CONFIRMED DIAGNOSIST plain (STATE OR COUNTRY) 12.
+MAIDEN NAME OF MOTHER Every item of OF DEATH State the DISEASE CAUSING DEATH, or in deaths from Violent Causes, state 13.
+BIRTHPLACE OF MOTHER (CITY OR TOWN).....
+(1) MEANS AND NATURE OF INJURY, and (2) whether Accidental, Suicidal, or (STATE OR COUNTRY) HOMICIDAL.
 (See reverse side for additional space.)
 14. 19.
-PLACE OF BURIAL, CREMATION, OR REMOVAL DATE OF BURIAL (Address) 15.
-ADDRESS 20.
-UNDERTAKER
+PLACE OF BURIAL CREMATION, OR REMOVAL DATE OF BURIAL (Address) 15.
+ADDRESS